✏️ Updated on 1st September 2021

 With so much advancement to the history of surfing in such a short time, the 1990’s and 2000’s solidified surfing professionalism with the ASP world tour.

-However, during this period a new breed of surfer took centre stage.
+During this period a new breed of surfer took centre stage.
 They were known as ‘The Momentum Generation’.
 A band of surfers led by one man, Kelly Slater.
 Their iconic surfing film ‘Momentum I (1992)’ brought to light some of the biggest upcoming talents the surfing world had ever seen.
 The surfers alongside Slater were C.J.
 Hobgood, Mick Fanning, Taj Burrow, Joel Parkinson and Andy Irons.

 With big turns, longer barrels and an ever-increasing variety of aerials, the history of surfing had reached its new level of competitive surfing.
 This was also the beginning of Kelly Slaters’ dominance…